Mill Bay, County Antrim

-Mill Bay is a small village on Islandmagee in County Antrim, Northern Ireland.
-It sits by the tiny Carnspindle Bay, within the townland of Carnspindle.
+Millbay is a small Hamlet on Islandmagee in County Antrim, Northern Ireland.
+Originally called Carnspindle Bay,nicknamed Millbay as there was a mill in the bay.Millbay is within the townland of Carnspindle.
 It is in the Larne Borough Council area.
-In the 2011 Census it had a population of 103 people (40 households).
-(2001 census: 93 people).
+In the 2011 census it had a population of 103 people (40 households).

-Places of interest

-Ballylumford Dolmen, locally known as the "Druid's Altar", is a archeological site where artifacts from an ancient burial chamber have been recovered.
+Ballylumford Dolmen, locally known as the "Druid's Altar", is an archeological site where artifacts from an ancient burial chamber have been recovered.